Plastic Packaging Problem –

 A recent survey by the EPA shows that just 28% of plastic packaging was recycled in Ireland in 2021.
 In less than 18 months, by 2025, we need this figure to jump to 65% or we will face EU penalties.
 A big ask.

-So while our country has made strides in recycling, there is still much work to be done, particularly in other areas of the “Reduce, Reuse, Recycle” chain.
-Namely the ‘reducing’ and ‘reusing’ sections.
+So while our country has made strides in recycling, there is still more work to be done to reduce our waste and reuse existing materials.

-With our rate of 28% plastic packaging recycling, the remaining 72% – almost 350,000 tonnes of plastic – is burned in incinerators.
+Our plastic packaging recycling rate is at 28%, the remaining 72% – almost 350,000 tonnes of plastic – is burned in incinerators.
 That figure is also growing.
+We are seeing far too much plastic packaging in the general waste bin.

 European average

-To understand the significance of Ireland’s recycling rates, it is essential to look at the broader picture.
+To understand the significance of Ireland’s plastic recycling rates, it is essential to look at the broader picture.
 The European average is nearly 38% of plastic packaging waste getting recycled, making Ireland’s recycling rate of 28% a slow burn.
-More is needed to be done to meet European targets in 18 months.
+More is needed to be done to meet European targets in by 2025.

 How can we improve?

-Despite the improvements, there are still ways we can improve our recycling rates.
-New brown bins for commercial businesses and the brown bin roll out in rural areas, expected next year, will reduce down our nation’s black bin usage.
+Despite the improvements, there are ways we can improve our environmental performance.
+New brown bins for commercial businesses and the brown bin roll out in rural areas, expected next year, will divert more food waste from the general waste into organic waste streams.

 Another critical step is to increase awareness among Irish citizens about what you can and cannot recycle.
-Many people are still tossing out recyclable materials that end up in landfills, further damaging the environment.
+Many people are still tossing out plastic packaging and other recyclable material into a general waste bin, further damaging the environment.

 But it’s not all bad news, “Ireland achieved high recycling rates for a number of packaging types: